Constipation relief

 Aloe Vera (Latex) – Contains anthraquinones that act as a natural laxative (use sparingly).

-Castor oil- Not a herb but useful for fast relief.
+Castor oil- From a seed.
+Useful for fast relief.
 (Works within 2 to 6 hours)Think of castor oil like your “break glass in case of emergency” remedy.
-You can also try rubbing it in your belly button and tummy instead of internally.
+You can also try rubbing it in your belly button, tummy and in your belly button instead of internally.

 2️⃣ Bulk-Forming Fiber Herbs (Gentle, Long-Term Relief )